PowerPole® Modular Connectors (5 red + 5 black + 10 contacts)

 - 45A: wire size 14 to 10 AWG, 2.1 to 5.3 mm2 CSA

-From time to time people ask me for roll pins for PowerPole® connectors.
-I have never used then and I don't stock them.
+From time to time people asked why we do not stock roll pins for PowerPole® connectors.

 Why?
 Roll pins are NOT RECOMMENDED by the connector manufacturer.